 'We're Done': The NBL posting that brought the “near-term extinction” idea to me (well, the early time frame for extinction.
 I've spent decades suspecting The End was/is where we're heading)

 Nature Bats Last radio show on Progressive Radio Network

 Climate-change summary and update ** A key posting on NBL

 Late 2016 New Zealand interview with Guy McPherson (20 minutes) - not too long; really great interview! (this takes a moment to load; be patient!)

 *** for the record (it's Sept.
 23/18 as I write this little note), Guy McPherson is under a bit of a cloud these days.
 I don't know what he did & have no opinion on it.
 My awareness that the human race is racing toward extinction did not begin with GM; it arose out of decades of environmental activism.
 To be honest, I kinda figured we were headed over a cliff way back in the early 1990s, when I was still pretty new to environmental activism.
 Whatever cloud GM is under these daze has no bearing on my own convictions about human extinction.
-It doesn't change a thing. & for the record, I don’t share his views on everything about the state of the world.
-He is no “guru” of mine, shall we just politely say.
+It doesn't change a thing. & for the record, I don’t share his views on everything he says/believes about the state of the world.
+He & I are not onside about weather modification, for example.

 Near-term extinction Facebook support group (closed group, & not, btw, in any way a Guy McPherson "fan club.")